xiph/rav1e/README.md

 # Windows builds

 Automated AppVeyor builds can be found [here](https://ci.appveyor.com/project/tdaede/rav1e/history).
 Click on a build (it is recommended you select a build based on "master"), then click ARTIFACTS to reveal the rav1e.exe download link.
-There are builds for both x86-64 and aarch64 (Arm64) available.

 # Building